 |Rugby World Cup||Matches||Possessions per game||Avg.
 Phases per Possession|

-Total possessions per game has steadily come down since 1987, although with a slight increase between 2011 and 2019.
-The average number of phases per possession has continued to rise in this time, suggesting that the increase in ball in play time – over two minutes extra – has allowed for more possessions to take place before the final whistle.
+Total possessions per game has steadily come down since 1987, although with a slight increase between 2011 and 2023.
+The average number of phases per possession has continued to rise in this time, bar a dramatic drop in 2023, suggesting that the increase in ball in play time – over two minutes extra – has allowed for more possessions to take place before the final whistle.

 TRADING PLACES – FORWARDS AND BACKS

 “Forwards win matches, backs decide by how much” is the old adage, but has this become more or less true over the years?
 To test this theory, we looked at how role of the forward has evolved by viewing their stats as a proportion of the overall team totals.